 - 1. You will first be asked to complete a consent form, demographics questionnaire and an informed consent questionnaire. - 2.
-You will then be invited to schedule an online session with the primary researcher which takes place over video call via Microsoft Teams, during which you will complete: - A short cognitive screening assessment - A questionnaire relating to motor and non-motor aspects of daily living. - Three cognitive tasks - An emotion regulation task, choosing between reappraisal and distraction to assess your tendency to select each strategy in response to emotionally evocative images high- and low-intensity.
+You will then be invited to schedule an online session with the primary researcher which takes place over video call via Microsoft Teams, during which you will complete: - A short cognitive screening assessment - Three cognitive tasks - An emotion regulation task, choosing between reappraisal and distraction to assess your tendency to select each strategy in response to emotionally evocative images high- and low-intensity.